toma4423/calxy/README.md

 - **Cross-Platform:** Runs on Windows, macOS, and Linux.
 - **Zero-Dependency Install:** End-users only need to install the application itself.

-## 開発方針 (Development Policy)
+## 🛠️ Development Policy

-基本的にはDockerにて開発を行なっており、現在はLinuxOS用でビルドされます。macOSやWindows用のネイティブパッケージをビルドする場合は、それぞれのOS上で直接Gradleタスクを実行する必要があります。
+Development is primarily done via Docker.
+The build process currently produces a Linux executable.
+To build native packages for macOS or Windows, you will need to run the corresponding Gradle tasks directly on those operating systems.

-## 🛠️ Development Environment
+## 🚀 Getting Started (Docker Environment)

-This project uses a Docker-based development environment to ensure consistency across all developers.
+This project uses a Docker-based development environment to ensure consistency.

 ### Prerequisites

 - [Docker](https://www.docker.com/products/docker-desktop/) must be installed and running.

-### Getting Started
+### Setup

 1.  **Clone the repository:**
     ```bash